Utah Artist Fellowship Program

 About the Utah Artist Fellowships

-The Utah Artist Fellowships are $5,000 unrestricted awards that recognize the careers of Utah artists demonstrating exceptional creativity in their fields.
+The Utah Artist Fellowships are $5,000 awards that recognize the careers of Utah artists demonstrating exceptional creativity in their fields.
 Fellows are chosen by out-of-state, nationally renowned arts professionals.
 Selections are based on evaluation of application narratives as well as work samples from the past five years.

 Through these fellowships, Utah Arts & Museums seeks to support professional and committed individual artists reaching pivotal moments in their artistic practices, and encourage their career advancement and growth.
 Applicants are expected to demonstrate why now is the appropriate time in their careers for this one-time award.